Jesse Jackson: 2000s

 In March 2007, Jackson declared his support for then-Senator Barack Obama in the 2008 Democratic Party presidential primaries.
 He later criticized Obama in 2007 for "acting like he's white" in response to the Jena 6 beating case.
 On July 6, 2008, during an interview with Fox News, a microphone picked up Jackson whispering to fellow guest Reed Tuckson: "See, Barack's been, ahh, talking down to black people on this faith-based...
 I want to cut his nuts off."
 Jackson was expressing his disappointment in Obama's Father's Day speech chastising absent Black fathers.
-Subsequent to his Fox News interview, Jackson apologized and reiterated his support for Obama.
+Subsequent to an interview with Fox News, Jackson apologized and reiterated his support for Obama.
 On November 4, Jackson attended the Obama victory rally in Chicago's Grant Park.
 In the moments before Obama spoke, Jackson was seen in tears.

 In November 2009, the Congressional Black Caucus honored Jackson for the 25th anniversary of his 1984 presidential campaign.
 Of Obama's health care reform proposal, Jackson said: "We even have blacks voting against the health care bill.
 You can't vote against health care and call yourself a black man."
 His comments were interpreted as a dig at Representative Artur Davis, the only member of the caucus to vote against the proposal, and political observers said that Jackson's criticism could benefit Davis, who was then a candidate in the 2010 Alabama gubernatorial election and positioning himself as a moderate Democrat.
 Davis lost the Democratic primary to Ron Sparks.